WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_5.md

 Then Moses turned to the LORD and said, "O Lord, why have you done evil to this people?
 Why did you ever send me?

 ###### 23
-For since I came to Pharaoh to speak in your name, he has done evil to this people, and you have not delivered your people at all." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For since I came to Pharaoh to speak in your name, he has done evil to this people, and you have not delivered your people at all."

 ***